Greater Jakarta People's Militia

 The Greater Jakarta People's Militia (Laskar Rakyat Djakarta Raya) was an irregular military unit active in Jakarta and surroundings during the Indonesian National Revolution.
 It originated as a group of radical youths, and later grew with organized crime groups and became a large irregular force in the outskirts of Jakarta.
+The group is considered to be pro-Tan Malaka.

 Though the militia fought against the British and Dutch forces, they also fought against the Indonesian Army due to both ideological and territorial disputes.
 The group was scattered following an offensive by the Indonesian Army in April 1947, with its members later joining both sides of the conflict.

 History

 Early years

 The organization originated from the Angkatan Pemuda Indonesia - an organization formed by radical members of the People's Security Agency on 1 September 1945 - which organized and coordinated other youth groups across the city.
 API developed connections with underworld organizations of the city, due to API's political influence and the gangs' supply of weaponry.
 Despite so, API largely refrained from large-scale violence in its early period.
 API later announced a mass rally at Lapangan Ikada on 17 September 1945 - despite the presence of Japanese forces still - and the rally ended peacefully, with about 200,000 attendants and the presence of Republican leaders including Sukarno.

 Even prior to the Ikada rally, API had seized control of railways and tramways in Jakarta, and implemented free charges on the public transports.
 The group also established barricades on the city's roads, terrorizing the city's European community.
 Eventually, counter-terror operations - which included similar acts of terror against openly Republican-leaning Indonesians - resulted in the API considering of relocating outside the urban areas.

 The various groups under API was later reorganized as singular group, the Laskar Rakyat Djakarta Raya (LRJR), which was declared on 22 November 1945 in Salemba.
 Despite LRJR's attempt to remain inside Jakarta, Operation Pounce launched by British forces on 27 December forced the group to evacuate the city, and moved to Karawang, some eighty kilometers away.
 There, it used the Radio Republik Indonesia transmitter and published a newspaper, titled Goedam Djelata.
 LRJR was then organized into seven units, and formed relations and alliances with other revolutionary groups.
 At the time of the move to Karawang, LRJR had around seven hundred armed members, with the best equipment compared to other armed groups.

+Politically, the LRJR became closely associated with Tan Malaka's Persatuan Perjuangan.
+Chairul Saleh, a member of the LRJR's political leadership, was later appointed head of Persatuan Perjuangan's political section, with Tan Malaka serving as the organization's promotor.